 - Select and conduct engineering experiments, and analyze and evaluate the resulting data.

-- Apply relevant knowledge, techniques, skills and modern engineering tools to identify, formulate and solve engineering problems, including problems in – building structures, building mechanical systems, building electrical systems, and construction engineering and management
+- Apply relevant knowledge, techniques, skills, and modern engineering tools to identify, formulate, and solve engineering problems, including problems in building structures; building mechanical and electrical systems; and construction engineering and management

-- Explain the impact of historical and contemporary issues on engineering practice.
+- Explain the affect of historical and contemporary issues on engineering practice.

 - Develop solutions to well-defined project management problems.